 Native American Heritage Month: Honoring American Indian and Alaska Native Workers

-Posted on by Elizabeth Dalsey
+Posted on by Elizabeth Dalsey, MA

 There are currently 574 federally recognized tribes across the United States.
 American Indian and Alaska Native (AI/AN) workers play a crucial role in the U.S. workforce and economy, yet little is known about the hazards that AI/AN workers face.
-This is the first in a series of blogs by the National Institute for Occupational Safety and Health (NIOSH) honoring Native American Heritage Month.
-This blog provides an overview of the NIOSH AI/AN Initiative and the AI/AN Worker Safety and Health Strategic Plan.
+This is the first in a series of blog posts by the National Institute for Occupational Safety and Health (NIOSH) honoring Native American Heritage Month.
+This post provides an overview of the NIOSH AI/AN Initiative and the AI/AN Worker Safety and Health Strategic Plan.
 We will also share examples of how NIOSH is working to advance the plan.
-The next blog will focus on the AI/AN workforce participation by industry and occupation.
-The final blog will highlight the NIOSH Health Hazard Evaluation Program, a free resource that tribes can use to learn whether workers are exposed to hazardous or harmful workplace conditions.
+The next blog post will focus on the AI/AN workforce participation by industry and occupation.
+The final post will highlight the NIOSH Health Hazard Evaluation Program, a free resource that tribes can use to learn whether workers are exposed to hazardous or harmful workplace conditions.

 AI/AN Workers